The Story of William Tell: Development

 Flynn said after a fight with Jack Warner he decided "The hell with them all.
 I will go to Italy and make my own pictures.
 I will make a mint and show these guys I don’t need them or their studio...
 I had in mind a certain story on which I figured I might make between ten and twenty millions."

 Flynn decided to make a version of the William Tell story which he would produce with Barry Mahon.
 He went into partnership with a group of Italians and budgeted the film at $860,000 - each side would contribute half the cost.

 In February 1953 it was announced that Jack Cardiff, who was cinematographer on Crossed Swords with Flynn, would make his directorial debut on the movie and it would be shot in Italy with location footage in Switzerland.

 He put up approximately $430,000 of his own money towards the $860,000 budgeted production which started in June 1953.
 Had the film been completed on time it would have been the first independent movie filmed in CinemaScope.

 A distribution deal was signed with United Artists.
 "I was going to show the motion picture industry how to do it," Flynn wrote.

 Shooting

 Actress Vira Silenti was cast as "Mary" but later replaced by Waltraut Haas.

 Filming started in June and took place on the slopes among Mont Blanc above Courmayeur in the Aosta Valley.
-In Cardiff's assistant was Giorgio Pastina who had directed an Italian version of William Tell starring Gino Cervi a number of years previously.
+Cardiff's assistant was Giorgio Pastina who had directed an Italian version of William Tell starring Gino Cervi a number of years previously.